neelkamath/kwikipedia/README.md

 [![Download](https://api.bintray.com/packages/neelkamath/kwikipedia/kwikipedia/images/download.svg)](https://bintray.com/neelkamath/kwikipedia/kwikipedia/_latestVersion)

-Minimalist Kotlin Wikipedia wrapper (pronounced "Quickipedia")
+This is a minimalist Kotlin Wikipedia wrapper (pronounced "Quickipedia").
+You can view the changelog [here](CHANGELOG.md).

+## Installation

+See `Maven build settings` on [Bintray](https://bintray.com/neelkamath/kwikipedia/kwikipedia)

 ## Contributing

+### New Releases

-Every commit to the `master` branch in which the CI passes will cause the package to be uploaded to Bintray.
+Bump the `version` in `build.gradle.kts`, and commit to the `master` branch.
+CI/CD is setup so that if the tests pass, the new package will be uploaded to Bintray, and a new GitHub release will be created.

 ### Installation